 What is the Maximum Wage Garnishment?

 A wage garnishment happens when the court orders part of your pay to be withheld to satisfy a debt you owe.
-Most creditors can’t get permission to garnish your wages without first filing a lawsuit against you and winning a judgment in that lawsuit.
+You typically don't have to worry that anyone you owe can start garnishing your wages.
+There's a process that must happen before your creditors can garnish your wages.
+Most creditors can’t get permission to garnish your wages without first filing a lawsuit against you and then winning a judgment in that lawsuit.
 Then, if you haven’t satisfied the lawsuit judgment, the creditor can later ask the court for permission to garnish your wages.

 How Much Of Your Wages Can Be Garnished?

 If you’ve recently been notified that your wages are going to be garnished or you currently have a wage garnishment, you may wonder just how much of your income can be garnished.
-Legally, only a certain percentage of your wages can be garnished.
-The Consumer Credit Protection Act is the Federal law that limits the amount of your wages that can be garnished.
+The Consumer Credit Protection Act limits the amount of your wages that can be garnished.
+Thankfully, this means a creditor can't take your entire paycheck, leaving you without enough money to survive.

 The maximum amount that can be garnished from your paycheck is the lower of the following: